nhoening/fjd/README.rst

 **Note** - If you installed locally, this should be added to your ``~/.bashrc`` or ``~/.profile`` file::

     export PATH=~/.local/bin:$PATH

+**Note** - Installing locally could be the better choice, because it might save you from installing ``fjd`` on each machine you want to use.
+If they all share the home directory, they will all know about ``fjd`` once you are logged in.

 How does fjd work, in a nutshell?